The Greatest Story Every Told About The Greatest Man That Ever Lived

 gives gifts to each person according to his choosing.
 If he doesn't give you the gift of tongues,

-want a gift, God will not with hold it from you.
-Speaking in tongues or praying in tongues is not
+really want a gift, God will not with hold it from you.
+Speaking in tongues or praying in tongues

 prophecy to the body of Christ, and then someone else interprets the prophecy.
 What we all